Apatite Gemstone Information

 Although apatite is a very common mineral, transparent gemstone-quality apatite is extremely rare.
-Despite Apatite being the defining mineral for 5 on Mohs scale of mineral hardness, they remain virtually unknown to most consumers and seldom are they found in jewelry stores.
-However, because Apatite occurs in such a wide variety of attractive colors and forms, they are a favorite among gemstone collectors.
-Connoisseurs often seek out rare colors like paraiba-like blue-green, leek-green Apatite known as 'asparagus stone', and deep purple, violet and reddish specimens.
-There is also a blue variety known as 'moroxite', but these are typically heat-treated for enhanced color.
+Despite apatite being the defining mineral for 5 on the Mohs scale of mineral hardness, it remains virtually unknown to most consumers and is seldom found in jewelry stores.
+However, because apatite occurs in such a wide variety of attractive colors and forms, it is a favorite among gemstone collectors.
+Connoisseurs often seek out rare colors such as Paraiba-like blue-green apatite or leek-green apatite, which is known as 'asparagus stone'.
+Deep purple, violet and reddish specimens are also sought after.
+There is an additional blue variety known as 'moroxite', but this is typically heat-treated to enhance color.

-The word 'Apatite' was derived from a Greek word meaning 'cheat'.
-The name was given to apatite because of its close resemblence to several other precious gemstones.
-As a result of many people being 'cheated', Apatite became unfairly labeled as the 'deceitful stone'.
-Amblygonite, Andalusite, Brazilianite, Precious Beryl, Sphene, Topaz and Tourmaline can all be confused with Apatite.
+The word 'apatite' was derived from a Greek word meaning 'cheat'.
+The name was given to apatite because of its close resemblance to several other precious gemstones.
+As a result of many people being 'cheated', apatite became unfairly labeled as the 'deceitful stone'.
+Amblygonite, andalusite, brazilianite, precious beryl, sphene, topaz and tourmaline can all be confused with apatite.

 Identifying Apatite Back to Top

 Apatite can be identified through several testing methods.
-Fluorescence is one way to distinguish Apatite specimens.
-Apatite is much harder than Calcite, and because it is softer than Tourmaline, Beryl and Quartz, a simple scratch test can usually identify and distinguish Apatite.
+Fluorescence is one way to distinguish apatite specimens.
+Apatite is much harder than calcite, and because it is softer than tourmaline, beryl and quartz, a simple scratch test can usually identify and distinguish apatite.
 Apatite value depends mostly on color saturation.
-Specimens with high color intensity are considered more valuable.
-Gem-quality Apatite is rarely found in large sizes; stones over one carat can command very high premiums.
+Specimens with high color intensity are considered most valuable.
+Gem-quality apatite is rarely found in large sizes; stones over one carat can command very high premiums.
 Apatite is a 'Type II - Typically Included' gem type.
-Almost all Apatite will have visible inclusions.
+Almost all apatite will have visible inclusions.
 Eye-clean specimens are very rare, especially in larger sizes.

 Apatite Origin and Gemstone Sources Back to Top